mitodl/mitxonline/docs/source/configuration/tutor.rst

 ``pyenv`` (and ``pyenv-virtualenv``\ ) are highly recommended for managing local Python versions. `Use the instructions on their GitHub page to install if you haven't already installed it. <https://github.com/pyenv/pyenv>`_

 You'll want to create at least a virtualenv for Tutor.
-As of this writing, Tutor uses Python 3.8.12 (in the LMS container at least); I have also successfully used 3.9.16 (but *not* 3.11 - that didn't work).
+As of this writing, Tutor uses Python 3.8.12 (in the LMS container at least); I have also successfully used 3.9.16.
+3.11 has *not* worked for me.
 You can optionally create a virtualenv for MITx Online too but that's not strictly necessary.
 (I have one so I can run black/isort/etc. without having to jump into a container to do it.)

 Tutor Setup, Part One
 ---------------------